huggingface/diffusers/examples/vqgan/README.md

 }
 ```
 For increasing the size of the vocaburaries you can increase num_vq_embeddings.
 However, [some research](https://magvit.cs.cmu.edu/v2/) shows that the representation of VQGANs start degrading after 2^14~16384 vq embeddings so it's not recommended to go past that.

+## Extra training tips/ideas
+During logging take care to make sure data_time is low. data_time is the amount spent loading the data and where the GPU is not active.
+So essentially, it's the time wasted.
+The easiest way to lower data time is to increase the --dataloader_num_workers to a higher number like 4.
+Due to a bug in Pytorch, this only works on linux based systems.
+For more details check [here](https://github.com/huggingface/diffusers/issues/7646)
+Secondly, training should seem to be done when both the discriminator and the generator loss converges.
+Thirdly, another low hanging fruit is just using ema using the --use_ema parameter.
+This tends to make the output images smoother.
+This has a con where you have to lower your batch size by 1 but it may be worth it.
+Another more experimental low hanging fruit is changing from the vgg19 to different models for the lpips loss using the --timm_model_backend.
+If you do this, I recommend also changing the timm_model_layers parameter to the layer in your model which you think is best for representation.
+However, becareful with the feature map norms since this can easily overdominate the loss.